 • Through your teaching, you disseminate information on housing practice, and how skills, competencies and behaviours to work in the housing sector can be developed and enhanced.

-Please note: Canadian, Hong Kong, and international candidates must contact their local CIH office to apply.
+Please note, Canadian, Hong Kong, and other international candidates must contact their local CIH office to apply.
 Contact information can be found here.

 If you meet the eligibility criteria, the process consists of two stages: